-Companies will be selected in an open and transparent process respecting the following dimensions: (1) Pain points solving / Customers' needs focus, (2) Product / Technology strength, (3) Team quality, (4) Market Scalability, (5) Exit routes.
+Companies are selected in an open and transparent process respecting the following dimensions: (1) Pain points solving / Customers' needs focus, (2) Product / Technology strength, (3) Team quality, (4) Market Scalability, (5) Exit routes.
 In the medium term, EIT Manufacturing will set up collaboration with the EIF and the EIC (see SO2).
-Once operational, it will provide additional financial support to manufacturing start-up and scale-ups, who usually deal with high capital expenditure and long development lifecycles.
+Once operational, it will provide additional financial support to manufacturing startup and scale-ups, who usually deal with high capital expenditure and long development lifecycles.